Operation Kingfisher: 25–27 October

 On 25 October 2/4 Marines began a sweep north along Route 561, there was no enemy contact but progress was slowed by heavy undergrowth and the unit set up a night position.
 That night PAVN rockets hit the 2/4 position killing the Executive Officer, Major John Lawendowski and wounding the commanding officer Lt.Col.
 James Hammond and two others of the command group who were evacuated by helicopter.
 The regimental operations officer Lt Col. John C. Studt was flown in to take over command of 2/4 Marines.

 On 26 October, 2/4 Marines, less Company F which remained at the night position to guard a stock of ammunition, moved north and secured the objective by 13:00.
 The Battalion then came under PAVN mortar and small arms fire.
 A UH-34D helicopter of HMM-363 was shot down as it attempted pick up casualties, killing the pilot and door gunner, another UH-34 attempted to land but was damaged and made a forced landing at the C-2 Strongpoint.
 Lt Col Studt called for reinforcements and Company F moved north to the Battalion position, while two Companies from 3/3 Marines moved north from the C-2 Strongpoint arriving at the 2/4 position at dusk.
 The PAVN probed the Marine position with direct and indirect fire and ground attacks before withdrawing around 02:00 on 27 October.
 The following morning the Marines claimed 19 PAVN dead but were unable to police the area due to PAVN mortar and artillery fire.
-The Marines had lost 8 dead and 45 wounded in the period from 25–27 October.
+The Marines had lost 8 dead and 45 wounded in the period from 25 to 27 October.